NiccoloZaza/NetworkingCenter/README.md

 }
 ```

-# How do I use NetworkingCenter?
+# How do I use NetworkCenter?
 First of all you should initialize NetworkCenter in your Application class
 ```
 class SampleApp: Application() {